-Bachelor Honours, the degree of 88 Boards of faculties
+Bachelor Honours, the degree of 48 Boards of faculties 14

-Centre for Student Counselling and Development 10 Chancellor's medallists
+Centre for Student Counselling and Development

-Change of a damage [4,1,7] 45
+Chancellor's medallists 3

 Change of address [4.1.7]

-Change of name, surname or marital status 50
+Change of name, surname or marital status

 Changing from one field of study to another (postgraduate qualifications)

 Changing of programmes by Senate and Council

 Class attendance, unsatisfactory [12.]

 Class mark: DEFINITION

-Closing date for applications for postgraduate studies 44
+Closing date for applications for postgraduate studies

 Closing dates for applications for undergraduate studies

 Code of conduct guiding the relationship between supervisor and student

 Commencement of the academic year (general date of commencement)

 Concurrent registration

 At different universities

 For more than one programme at Stellenbosch University

 Conferment of degrees, diplomas and certificates

 Continuation of registration for postgraduate programmes

 Conversion from Master's to Doctorate

 Corequisite module: DEFINITION

 Correspondence with the University: Specific addresses

 Cum laude

 Dean's concession examination

-DEFINITION7 70
+DEFINITION

-Deans of Faculties 28
+Deans of Faculties

 Definitions

-Attendance module 6 59
+Attendance module

-Class mark 6 59
+Class mark

-Corequisite module7 70
+Corequisite module

-Degree, certificate or diploma programme 6 58
+Degree, certificate or diploma programme

-Examination mark 6 59
+Examination mark

-Extended module 6 59
+Extended module

-Extra module 71
+Extra module 39

-Final mark 6
+Final mark

-Flexible assessment 71
+Flexible assessment 39

-Module 6
+Module

-Module in arrears7 70
+Module in arrears

-Prerequisite module 70
+Prerequisite module

-Prerequisite pass module 7 /0
+Prerequisite pass module

-Progress mark /0
+Progress mark

-Semester module 58
+Semester module

-Subject 58
+Subject

-Year module 6
+Year module

-Degree, certificate or diploma programme: DEFINITION 58
+Degree, certificate or diploma programme: DEFINITION

-Degrees, diplomas and certificates offered by the University 32
+Degrees, diplomas and certificates offered by the University

-Deregistration of modules after early assessment 52
+Deregistration of modules after early assessment.

-Development and Alumni Relations 11
+Development and Alumni Relations.

-Deviation from existing programmes 49
+Deviation from existing programmes

 Discontinuation of studies, form to be completed for

 Discontinuation of studies, formal process of

 Discussing marked answer scripts with teaching staff during exam periods

-Diseases
+Diseases ious diseases.

-Dissertations 5
+Dissertations

-Abstracts compulsory 115
+Abstracts compulsory

 Abstracts in Afrikaans and English [6.10.5.6]

-Alterations in mastercopy [6.10.2].
+Alterations in mastercopy [6.10.2]

-Assessment [6.9.22]
+Assessment [6.9.23]

-Author's declaration, the prescribed [6.10.5.4] 117
+Author's declaration, the prescribed [6.10.5.4]

 Bound copies for promotors [6.10.9]

-Copyright on second page [6.10.5.5] 118
+Copyright on second page [6.10.5.5]

 Electronic copy for the Stellenbosch University Library [6.10.8]

 Examiners

 Examiners' reports [6.6.3]

 Fees payable [6.11]

-Illustrations [6.9.24]
+Illustrations [6.9.25]

 Originality of the candidate's research [6.10.5.4]

-Originality of the candidate's research [6.9.8, 6.11.5.4]
+Originality of the candidate's research [6.9.8]

-Product to be submitted [6.10.1]
+Product to be submitted [6.10.1] 63

 Publication of dissertations.

-Set wordings if publishing [6.12.5] 120
+Set wordings if publishing [6.12.5] 66

-Set wordings when presenting [6.10.5.1 - 6.10.5.5] Spine, Wording on 110
+Set wordings when presenting [6.10.5.1 - 6.10.5.5]

+Spine, Wording on

 Title page and second page

 Typewriting requirements [6.10.4]

-University crest on title page [6.10.5.3] 115
+University crest on title page [6.10.5.3]

-Distinction.
-With
+Distinction, With

-Obtaining a degree, certificate or diploma with distinction 79
+Obtaining a degree, certificate or diploma with distinction 43

-Doctor, The degree of See Doctorate
+Doctor, The degree of

-Doctorate bee Boetoluie.
+Doctorate

-Admission 105
+Admission 57

 Annual registration [8.3]

-Annual reporting.
+Annual reporting

 Attendance

 Basic faculty-specific provisions

-Distinction, With [8.3.14.11]
+Distinction, With [8.3.14.11] 55

+44

 Doctoral dissertation

-Promoters/co-promoter(s)

-Duplication and binding by AFRICAN SUN MeDIA

-Doctoral dissertations [See under AFRICAN SUN MeDIA.]
-115

-Master's research assignments and theses [See under AFRICAN SUN MeDIA.]

-Duration of lectures, seminars, practicals and tutorials